A large crowd walks the footsteps of those who marched 50 years ago

 Geraldine Martin, 59, has lived in Selma all her life.
 She was 9 years old on “Bloody Sunday” and with her mother had just welcomed a little sister, Belinda, to the world on that day.
 The two sisters grew up in Selma less than a decade apart.

-Belinda left Selma after high school and now lives in Atlanta.
-Her view of Selma has changed over the years -- looking in from the outside.
+Belinda shook her head.
+She left Selma after high school and now lives in Atlanta.
+Her view of Selma has changed over the years – looking in from the outside.